M. F. Husain: 2006–2011

 In 2010, the Jordanian Royal Islamic Strategic Studies Centre named Husain as one of the 500 most influential Muslims.

-M. F. Husain died, aged 95, on 9 June 2011, following a heart attack.
+Husain died, aged 95, on 9 June 2011, following a heart attack.
 He had been unwell for several months.
 He died at the Royal Brompton Hospital in London, and was buried in Brookwood Cemetery on 10 June 2011.

 Other Indian artists expressed criticism.
 Satish Gujral publicly asked Husain whether he would dare to portray Islamic figures similarly.
 However Gujral stated that he deeply regretted the way Husain was treated and forced into an exile because of what Gujral termed "the mob culture".
 And Harsh Goenka, a Mumbai-based industrialist, claims that forcing Husain into exile "is, in a way, showing the weakness of the system, that we cannot protect the rights of the citizen".

 Writing in The Pioneer, Chandan Mitra wrote, "As long as such a law exists in the statutes, nobody can be faulted for approaching the courts against Husain's objectionable paintings, nor can the judiciary be pilloried for ordering action against the artist for his persistent and deliberate refusal to appear before the court."

 In response to the controversy, Husain's admirers petitioned the government to grant Husain the Bharat Ratna, India's highest award.
 According to Shashi Tharoor, who supported the petition, it praised Husain because his "life and work are beginning to serve as an allegory for the changing modalities of the secular in modern India – and the challenges that the narrative of the nation holds for many of us.
 This is the opportune and crucial time to honour him for his dedication and courage to the cultural renaissance of his beloved country."
 Husain had such a vast amount of work that spanned over 10 decades producing roughly 40,000 paintings by the end of his lifetime.

 On his part Husain stated that leading Hindu leaders have not spoken a word against his paintings, and they should have been the first ones to have raised their voice and only people with political intentions created controversy.

 After Husain's death, Shiv Sena chief Bal Thackeray said, "He only slipped up on the depiction of Hindu gods and goddesses.
 Otherwise, he was happy and content in his field.
 If his demise is a loss for modern art, then so be it.
 May Allah give him peace!"